Chewhern/PKDSA/README.md

 As long as it's anything other than the stated files/repository here, they are all considered as AGPL licensed.

+**I will find some time to update some minor codes in the server side and there will be a rework on license requirements & exclusions.**

 # PKDSA
 This repository will be storing the code required in allowing public key authentication.